-Our expert team will be able to answer your questions and provide you with support to enable you to continue your caring role.
+Our expert team is here and able to answer your questions, helping you to assess your needs and provide you with the support that will enable you to continue your caring role.
 Please get in touch to discuss how we could support you.

-If you'd prefer to meet us in person, come to our Welcome to Longfield : Information and Support Service, every Thursday morning, any time between 9.30. and 12.30.
-You can get information and advice on how we might be able to support you or your loved one.
-No appointment necessary.
+If you'd prefer to talk face-to-face, come along to our Welcome to Longfield : Information and Support Service, every Thursday morning, any time between 9.30. and 12.30.
+You can get information and advice on what we can do to support you or your loved one.
+No appointment is needed.

-Alongside our Welcome to Longfield meetings every Thursday morning, we're offering regular Wellbeing Workshops covering a variety of topics and activities.
-They will be designed to complement other Longfield services, helping you to cope more effectively with the issues facing you.
+Alongside our Thursday morning Welcome to Longfield meetings, we're offering regular Wellbeing Workshops covering a variety of topics and activities.
+They will be designed to complement other Longfield services, and are designed to help you to cope more effectively with the issues facing you.

-For people at the end of life we provide a service to enable people to die at home, if that is their choice - Hospice at Home
+We provide a service to enable people to come to the end of their life whilst at home, if that is their choice - Hospice at Home